jotacor/tradunio/README.md

 ./tradunio.py --init
 `

+Cron this on your server and you will receive an email all mornings with your updated team, players to sell and players to buy.

-Updates the data of all the users and players.
+Updates the data of all the users and players and sends you an email.

 `
-./tradunio.py --update
+./tradunio.py --update --mail
 `

+Updates best players to sell.

+`
+./tradunio.py --sell --mail

+Updates best players to buy.

+`
+./tradunio.py --buy --mail